 WOLFSSL VERSUS OPENSSL

-Many people are curious about how wolfSSL compares to OpenSSL and what benefits there are to using an SSL/TLS library that has been optimized to minimize size and maximize speed.
+Many people are curious about how wolfSSL compares to OpenSSL and what benefits there are to using an SSL/TLS library that has been designed for the elite software designer.
 OpenSSL is free and presents no initial costs to begin using, but wolfSSL provides you with more flexibility, an easier integration of SSL/TLS into your existing platform, current standards support, consistent and regular bug fixes, and much more – all provided under a very easy-to-use license model.
+We’ve designed wolfSSL to maximum flexibility to allow you the best trade-offs to minimize footprint, minimize memory usage and maximize performance.

 wolfSSL has multiple ways you can migrate from OpenSSL to wolfSSL

-• wolfEngine - wolfEngine is a FIPS-certified crypto module (wolfCrypt) with OpenSSL as an OpenSSL engine.
+- wolfEngine - wolfEngine is a FIPS-certified crypto module (wolfCrypt) with an OpenSSL Engine shim layer above it which allow it to override the cryptographic implementation in OpenSSL 1.x.y legacy releases.

-All of these solutions are an excellent pathway for users looking to get FIPS compliance fast while still using OpenSSL, as they are all backed by wolfCrypt, a cryptographic software API library.
+All of these solutions are an excellent pathway for users looking to get FIPS compliance fast without modifying their code, as they are all backed by wolfCrypt, a cryptographic software API library.

 The outline below highlights the key differences between wolfSSL and OpenSSL.